Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 In summary, white gold is considered more 'investment-friendly' and ubiquitous.
 If it’s a bright shiny look that you are after and convenience is a consideration, I suggest going with white gold

-Platinum may seem like the costlier option initially, but its enduring nature makes it worthwhile in the long run.
+Platinum is no longer the costlier option (in fact it is the opposite now but that may change) and its enduring nature makes it worthwhile in the long run.
 If exclusivity and durability is a desire, then platinum is the obvious choice

 Facets is one among a handful of jewellers in Singapore that offer bespoke platinum jewellery fabrication.